Signature Decomposition Method Applying to Pair Trading: Decomposition of signature

 \subsection{Segmented signature}

-Our motivation of proposing segmented signature is that original signature, as a feature or indicator, appears to have some issues.
-The most commonly used second-order signature contains a lot of information that is difficult to explain.
-We can not explain exactly what its sign and value specifically represent.
-In other words, original signature is not suitable to be used as a feature or signal directly.
-So, we decompose the signature and try to explore a new path feature.
+Our motivation for proposing the segmented signature stems from the limitations observed in the direct application of the original signature as a feature or indicator.
+According to the definition and labels in subsection 2.1, the first-order signature $X_t-X_s \in \mathbb{R}^d$ is actually the path difference, corresponding to the price increment between time $s$ to $t$ in financial market.
+The most commonly used second-order signature matrix $X_{s,t}^2 \in \mathbb{R}^{d \times d}$ contains a lot of information that is vague and abstract.
+From a mathematical perspective, some kind of transformation of it represents the L\'evy area of paths (mentioned later).
+However, in finance, it can only be interpreted as an approximate measure of the path's complexity.
+In other words, original signature is not suitable to be considered as a feature or signal directly because the strategies based on it are ambiguous.
+So, we try to decompose the signature and explore an explicable and clear path feature to facilitate the financial decision.

 In this subsection, we introduce the decomposition of the original signature and explain why the decomposed and processed signature has better interpretability and more intuitive reflection of path characteristics.
 Because of the information attenuation property, it is convincing that second-order signature can contain enough path information, thereby high-order signature is not necessary in practice.
-In addition, second-order signatures can effectively reflect path features, we can decompose second-order signature, taking 2-dimensional path as an example.
+Taking 2-dimensional path as an example, we first explain the significance of the second-order signature matrix $X_{s,t}^{2}$ with the component $X_{s,t}^{(i,j)}$, , which can be calculated by the following expression: